 The per capita income in Huntersville in 2018 was $44,235, which is wealthy relative to North Carolina and the nation.
 This equates to an annual income of $176,940 for a family of four.

 Huntersville is a very ethnically-diverse town.
 The people who call Huntersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Huntersville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntersville include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Huntersville include German, Irish, English, Italian, and French.

 The most common language spoken in Huntersville is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.